We request that prospective authors submit articles via Scholastica.

 - The goal of TLR throughout the editing process is to maintain open lines of communication with authors to preserve a positive working relationship.
 TLR editors endeavor to keep authors informed of the editing process and give authors advance notice when any edits or reviews may be needed.
 TLR encourages authors to communicate any questions or concerns to TLR so those issues can promptly be addressed to the satisfaction of the author.

 - In editing articles, the guiding principle is editorial deference.
-TLR editors recognize their limitations as student editors and provide authors only with suggested edits, not editorial edicts.
+TLR editors recognize their limitations as student editors and provide authors only with suggested edits, not editorial edits.
 The author always has the final word as to the content of the published article.

 - In providing authors with edits, as a result of TLR‘s careful selection process, the editors largely avoid making suggestions regarding the article’s substantive content.
 The editors limit suggested edits to the task of refining the grammar, clarity, and coherence of the article.
 In so doing, the editors seek to improve the piece, not rewrite the author’s work.